eikeconsulting/Sockethead/README.md

 an IAuditMetaData to provide the email and name of the user that made the change.

 #### Configuring Audit Logs Cleanup
 The package provides a background service called `AuditLogCleaner` that can be used to periodically clean up old audit logs from the AuditLog database.
-You can configure the service by adding the following code to your Startup.cs file:
+You can configure the service by using the `RegisterAuditLogCleanerBackgroundService` extension method for the `IServiceCollection` interface to your Startup.cs file:

     services
-        .AddHostedService(provider =>
+        .RegisterAuditLogCleanerBackgroundService(
+            new AuditLogCleanupPolicy
+            {
+                TimeWindow = TimeSpan.FromDays(30),
+                ThresholdValue = null,
+                ExcludeTables = new []{"User"}
+            },
-            new AuditLogCleaner(
+            new AuditLogCleanupSettings
-                provider.GetRequiredService<ILogger<AuditLogCleaner>>(),
-                provider.GetRequiredService<IServiceScopeFactory>(),
-                TimeSpan.FromHours(1), // run every hour
-                TimeSpan.FromDays(30), // keep logs for up to 30 days
-                500
-            )
+            {
+                BatchSize = 500,
+                CleanupInterval = TimeSpan.FromHours(1)
+            }
         );

-The above code configures the `AuditLogCleaner` service to run every hour, delete logs that are older than 30 days, and delete up to 500 records at once.
-You can customize these settings to suit your requirements.
+The above code configures the `AuditLogCleaner` service based on specified cleanup policy and settings.
+You can customize the cleanup policy and settings to suit your requirements.

+**AuditLogCleanupPolicy**

+Encapsulates the policy for cleaning up audit logs from the Audit Log database.

+`TimeWindow` - This parameter serves the purpose of removing records that exceed a specified time window, with the comparison being made relative to UTC time.
+When assigned a value of TimeSpan.FromDays(30), any records that are more than 30 days old will be deleted.
+This is an optional parameter.

+`ThresholdValue` - An optional parameter which determines the number of latest audit log records to retain.

+If both the `TimeWindow` and `ThresholdValue` properties are set, the cleanup policy will consider both criteria when deleting audit logs.
+For instance, if the ThresholdValue is set to one million and the TimeWindow is set to 30 days, then this would keep the most recent one million records within the database, purging any records older than 30 days within that set of one million.

+If both the `TimeWindow` and `ThresholdValue` properties are not set, then default policy would be used which uses Time Window of 30 days for the cleanup process.

+`ExcludeTables` - Exclude specified tables from the cleanup process.

+**AuditLogCleanupSettings**

+Provides settings for controlling the audit logs cleanup process.

+`BatchSize` - The batch size parameter controls how many audit log records are deleted in each batch to avoid overwhelming the database with a large number of deletions at once.
+It must be a positive integer.
+The default value for BatchSize is 500.

+`CleanupInterval` - Specifies the time interval at which the cleanup service should be invoked.
+It can be set to any valid TimeSpan value, such as one hour or five minutes, to determine how frequently the service will run and purge old audit logs.
+The default value for CleanupInterval is one hour.

-After configuring the service, it will automatically clean up old audit logs in the background at the configured interval.
+After configuring the service, it will automatically clean up old audit logs in the background based on specified cleanup policy and settings at the configured interval.

 #### AuditLogger TODOs
 1. Audit Log UI!